Half-plane non-coexistence without FKG: Concluding remarks

 \section{Concluding remarks}

-We remark that even though we treated only edge-percolation in this paper, our methods should also have ramifications for site-percolation.
-We leave this as a topic for future work.
+So far we have been concerned with non-coexistence phenomena for bond percolation in the half-plane.
+We remark, as an aside, that our methods should also have ramifications for site percolation; we leave this as a topic for future work.
+The purpose of this final section is to present several questions and examples about qualitative differences between the half-plane and full-plane settings.
+A great variety of counterintuitive behavior turns out to be possible in the full plane, which makes it all the more remarkable that the half-plane admits simple true statements like Theorems~\ref{thm:main} and~\ref{thm:main2}.

-We now speculate more generally about non-coexistence in the half-plane and in the full plane.
-The authors of \cite{haggstrom2009some} describe an intuition based on \cite{grimmett1981critical} for why translation-invariance and finite-energy are not sufficient for non-coexistence in the full plane: One could imagine a one-ended spiral, similar to the uniform spanning tree, where the thickness of the branches grows fast enough to survive iid thinning (the source of finite-energy).
-The ``backbone'' of such a spiral would cross every line infinitely often, so the marginal on a half-plane would have only finite clusters in both the primal and the dual.
-We believe that examples of this sort are the main (perhaps only) reason that one could have non-coexistence in half-planes but coexistence in the full plane.
+The authors of \cite{haggstrom2009some} describe an intuition based on \cite{grimmett1981critical} for why (in contrast with Theorem~\ref{thm:main}) translation-invariance and finite-energy are not sufficient for non-coexistence in the full plane: One could imagine a one-ended spiral, similar to the uniform spanning tree, where the thickness of the branches grows fast enough to survive iid thinning (the source of finite-energy).
+The ``backbone'' of such a spiral would cross every line infinitely often, so the marginal on each half-plane would have only finite clusters in both the primal and the dual.
+It is conceivable that examples of this sort are the main (perhaps only) reason that one could have non-coexistence in half-planes but coexistence in the full plane.

-The spiral can be distinguished from the odd subgraph by noting that the former inherits the strong long-range correlations of the uniform spanning tree, whereas the latter is $2$-dependent.
-With this in mind, we pose the following conjecture.
+\begin{question} Is it true that if $\mu$ is a translation-invariant, ergodic, finite-energy, $k$-dependent edge percolation measure on $\Z^2$ (for some $k \in \mathbb{Z}_{\geq 1}$), then the trichotomy of Theorem~\ref{thm:main} holds in the full plane? \end{question}

-\begin{conjecture} Let $k \in \Z_{\geq 1}$.
-Let $\mu$ be a translation-invariant, ergodic, finite-energy, $k$-dependent edge percolation measure on $\Z^2$.
-Then the trichotomy of Theorem~\ref{thm:main} holds in the full plane. \end{conjecture}
+The following example of the random walk web shows that the finite-energy hypothesis in this question cannot be removed.
+The random web walk was first introduced by Scheidegger \cite{SCHEIDEGGER01031967} and Arratia \cite{Arratia1981Coalescing} and later shown to be related to the self-repelling motion \cite{toth_true_1998} and the Brownian web \cite{fontes2004brownian}.
+A sample is shown in \Cref{fig:full_plane_examples}.